trina-sys/trina-sys/README.md

-Hi! i'm trina, i'm currently learning python as my first program language!
+Hi! i'm trina, i'm currently learning "C" as my first program language!
 Interest at knowing more people on this area and envolve my experience.

 <!---